Operating a passenger transport business

 • All drivers of large passenger vehicles must hold an unrestricted drivers licence class of LR, MR, HR, HC or MC.

-• Large passenger (LP) driver accreditation is required to drive a vehicle with 13 seats or more.
+• Large passenger (LP) driver accreditation is required to drive a vehicle with 13 seats or more (including the driver).
 LP driver accreditation does not cover SP (small passenger) driver accreditation.

 Small passenger vehicles - chauffeur metropolitan